GearHost/Docs/connect-to-sql-server.md

 6. Your password is the password as revield above using the show/hide password toggle icon.
 7. Click Connect

-For example your connection should look like this:
+For example your connection window should look like this:

 ![SSMS][mssql-db-login]